|1||University of New Haven||West Haven, Connecticut|

 The College of Science and Technology offers a Professional Science Master’s in Forensic Chemistry.

-Students learn the scientific methods used to detect, examine and process non-biological trace evidence to identify unknown materials.
+Students become familiar with the scientific methods used to detect, examine and process non-biological trace evidence to identify unknown materials.

-Students learn both the legal and the scientific aspects of forensic chemistry and gain conceptual knowledge and practical skills.
+Students are also familiarized with the legal and the scientific aspects of forensic chemistry and gain conceptual knowledge and practical skills.

 Course topics include: